 Buy a new pair of jeans?
 Get rid of an older pair.
 If your child gets a new toy, have them donate an older one.
 The key to not getting buried in clutter is understanding that space is finite; an area is simply going to overfill if you keep adding without subtracting.

 It’s easy to get embarrassed if your disorganization has gotten out of hand – it can cause you to run late, miss appointments, and it can even start to affect relationships.
 The important thing is to celebrate the changes you make towards achieving your goal.

 If you’re just starting out, don’t belittle those small changes you make.
 Even if you don’t get to anything on your to-do list, you might start to notice why your plans get derailed just from writing the list in the first place – and that’s a great place to start.

-In addition to these tips, Neurocore offers an alternative treatment that could help with focus and organization.
-Sign up for our newsletter or give us a call at 800.600.4096 to learn more.
+In addition to these tips, Neuropeak Pro's brain training program may be able to help with focus and organization.
+Give us a call at 800.600.4096 to learn more.